epogrebnyak/finec/README.md

 # Sistema 2027 bond price and yields from TQCB trading bord
 Bond(ticker="RU000A0JXN21", board="TQCB").get_history()

-# What data columns are provided provide for trading history?
+# What data columns are provided for trading history?
 Bond(ticker="RU000A101NJ6", board="TQIR").provided_columns()
 ```